 Hygrometers need to be used to monitor the humidity level and keep it between 60 to 80 percent.
-As we mentioned earlier in the article, a large heated water tank will do most of the heavy lifting here.
-Warm water evaporates easily and will keep the humidity of the enclosure up.
+As we mentioned earlier in the article, a large heated pool will do most of the heavy lifting here.
+Warm water evaporates and will keep the humidity of the enclosure up.

 Common health issues in Caiman Lizards are: